MichaelBell/tinyQV/README.md

 Probably stick to the same UART as in nanoV, maybe configured for 115200 when running at 66MHz?
 Not loads of point in extra buffering as could only afford another byte or two and you normally printf a bunch of chars together.

 SPI is new.
 Find/write a simple controller.
-Target is to make using the ST7789 screen reasonably painless.
+Target is to make using the ST7789 screen reasonably painless - maybe could support D/C toggling?
 Maybe 1 extra byte of buffer (make it configurable), mostly as a proof of concept.

+## FPGA testing

+Plan is to do initial testing with the Pico-Ice.
+Advantages of this:
+- The FPGA has access to 4MB QSPI flash and 8MB QSPI PSRAM
+- You can use the whole of the flash, because the FPGA bitstream can be loaded from the separate RP2040 flash
+- RP2040 can work as a logic analyser for debugging, and is good for testing UART, SPI and GPIO peripherals too.